QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 to provide conditions under which the solution to the dynamic programming problem results in a convex function $C(V)$.

-Sometimes this complication can be handled by convexifying the constraint set through the introduction of lotteries.
+* Sometimes this complication can be handled by convexifying the constraint set through the introduction of lotteries.

-See lecture XXXX for an example of this approach.

-However, a common finding is that optimal plans do not involve lotteries, because convexity of the constraint set is a sufficient but not necessary condition for convexity of the cost function.
+* A common finding is that optimal plans do not involve lotteries, because convexity of the constraint set is a sufficient but not necessary condition for convexity of the cost function.
-Following Hopenhayn and Nicolini (1997), we therefore proceed under the assumption that $C(V)$ is strictly convex in order to characterize the optimal solution.
+* Following Hopenhayn and Nicolini (1997) {cite}`Hopenhayn_Nicolini_97`, we therefore proceed under the assumption that $C(V)$ is strictly convex in order to characterize the optimal solution.

 Let $\eta$ be the multiplier on constraint {eq}`eq:hugo4`, while
 $\theta$ continues to denote the multiplier on constraint {eq}`eq:hugo6`.